19.2 The Economics of Poverty

 Many people who fall below the poverty line have not received aid from particular programs.

 Not all people whose incomes fall below the poverty line received aid.
-In 2010, a substantial majority of those counted as poor received some form of aid.
-However, as shown in Figure 19.5 "Welfare Programs and the Poor", the percentages who were helped by individual programs were much lower.
-Less than 20% of people below the poverty line received some form of cash assistance in 2010.
-About 45% received food stamps and nearly 60% lived in a household in which one or more people received medical services through Medicaid.
-Only about one-seventh of the people living in poverty received some form of housing aid.
+In 2006, a substantial majority of those counted as poor received some form of aid.
+But as shown by Figure 19.7 "Welfare Programs and the Poor", the percentages who were helped by individual programs were much lower.
+Less than 20% of people below the poverty line received some form of cash assistance in 2006.
+Less than 40% received food stamps and slightly more than half lived in a household in which one or more people received medical services through Medicaid.
+Only about one-sixth of the people living in poverty received some form of housing aid.

 Although for the most part poverty programs are federally funded, individual states set eligibility standards and administer the programs.
 Allowing states to establish their own programs was a hallmark feature of the 1996 welfare reform.
 As state budgets have come under greater pressure, many states have tightened standards.

 Cash Versus Noncash Assistance